 What does an international transformation at scale look like?
 Arie van Bennekum, co-author of the Agile Manifesto and thought leader at Wemanity, took the ambitious goal of leading the Agile transformation of an international, financial non-bank institution implemented across 10 countries.
 As a fast-growing and global corporation, and with the expanding market and tech potential in mind, one of the client’s goals is to become the “world’s biggest fintech”.

-In this first interview, you will discover the introductory steps before a transformation: from the first contact to understanding the client’s current context and challenges, and the expectations behind such a project.
+In this first interview, you will discover the introductory steps of a transformation: from the first contact to understanding the client’s current context and challenges, and the expectations behind such a project.

 How did you come to get in touch and work with the client?